Nikolai Nazarenko: World War II

 In August 1943, Nazarenko's company of 500 was incorporated into the 1st Cossack Cavalry Division, which was formed and trained in Mielau (modern Mława, Poland).
 When the 1st Cossack Division was formed, Nazarenko was given soldbuch (paybook) number 1 in recognition for being the first of the first Cossack to fight for Germany.
 The soldbuch had considerable symbolical significance in the Wehrmacht and being awarded a soldbuch with a high number was a mark of trust.
 By the summer of 1943, Nazarenko was involved in a relationship with a German woman living in Mielau.
 One of her neighbors denounced her for sleeping with a Slav, leading to her arrest by the Gestapo.
 Nazarenko complained to his commander, General Helmuth von Pannwitz, saying he had been faithful to his oath to Hitler and had been fighting for the Reich for almost two years.
 Through Pannwitz was able to use his influence to have the woman released, the incident had soured her enough to cause her to end the relationship.
 Nazarenko later stated that Pannwitz wanted "the creation of an unified spirit" in the 1st Cossack Division and tried to encourage his officers to treat the Cossacks with respect.
 Pannwitz put Nazarenko in charge of a counter-intelligence unit to investigate Soviet spies in the 1st Cossack Division.
-The 1st Cossack Division was sent not in the Soviet Union as expected, but instead to Bosnia and Croatia.
+The 1st Cossack Division was sent not in Soviet Union as expected, but instead in Yugoslavia.
 When the Cossack Division was transferred from the Wehrmacht to the Waffen-SS, Nazarenko also became a part of the SS.